Seasonal Skincare Without The Overwhelm

 • Exfoliate once, very gently.
 Stop if you see redness.

-• Use a 10 minute honey plus aloe mask when skin feels tight.
+• Use a 10 minute hydrating mask when skin feels tight.

 • Run a humidifier if indoor air is very dry.
 Clean it weekly.